SaskTel: 2020s

 On June 24, 2020, SaskTel announced that it will not use Huawei equipment for its 5G services, citing a desire to remain uniform with its roaming partners of Bell and Telus (which both chose Ericsson as supplier).
 On March 15, 2021, SaskTel announced that it would begin a preliminary deployment of 5G service in Regina and Saskatoon by the end of 2021, with Samsung Electronics serving as the sole supplier of equipment for the network.
-To support the deployment, Samsung Electronics later announced that it will open a regional office in Regina.
+To support the deployment, Samsung Electronics later announced that it would open a regional office in Regina.

-In December 2021, SaskTel announced a new mobile brand known as Lüm Mobile, a self-service prepaid MVNO.
+In December 2021, SaskTel announced a new self-service prepaid MVNO known as Lüm Mobile; minister responsible for SaskTel Don Morgan explained that the service was meant to be comparable to Bell, Rogers, and Telus's flanker brands Lucky Mobile, Chatr, and Public Mobile.

 On January 17, 2023, SaskTel announced that it would begin charging an additional fee of $1.95 per-month for its sasktel.net email services effective April 2023.
-However, following criticism of the decision by customers and government officials, minister responsible for SaskTel Don Morgan "instructed" the company to backpedal on the plans.
+However, following criticism of the decision by customers and government officials, Morgan "instructed" the company to backpedal on the plans.

 In June 2024, SaskTel announced that at least half of its existing network footprint had been upgraded to 5G service.
 September 2024 saw 5G expansions focused on 50 rural and Indigenous communities.

 In October 2024, SaskTel filed with the Federal Court of Appeal to challenge a CRTC ruling requiring that it share access to its last mile fibre-optic networks with competitors on a wholesale basis.
 SaskTel cited that the CRTC decision failed to factor in the company's market position and mandates in comparison to other incumbent ISPs the decision primarily targeted, and that allowing third-party access to its network would marginalize its investments.

+In February 2026, SaskTel announced that it would phase out its 3G network by October 2027 only supporting 4G and 5G devices with Voice over LTE moving forward.

 Marketing

 SaskTel is a sponsorship partner for the Canadian Football League's Saskatchewan Roughriders, and was named as a "founding partner" of the new Mosaic Stadium in Regina upon its opening in 2016.
 In August 2014, SaskTel acquired the naming rights to Saskatoon's Credit Union Centre, and renamed it SaskTel Centre.
-It is also title sponsor of the Saskatchewan Jazz Festival in Saskatoon.
+It was also title sponsor of the Saskatchewan Jazz Festival in Saskatoon for several years.
+SaskTel's final year as title sponsor was in 2025.

 From 2007 until 2016, SaskTel's marketing prominently featured 3D-animated characters such as Little Red, the Wolf, and Gainer the goldfish (named after the Saskatchewan Roughriders' mascot).
 In December 2016, the company introduced a new branding campaign, "Today is The Day".

 The company re-launched its anti-cyberbullying awareness campaign, I Am Stronger, as Be Kind Online in February 2019.